 PROPOSED SOUTHERN CALIFORNIA EMERGENCY OPERATIONS CENTER

-The State of California has released a draft Environmental Impact Report (“DEIR”) on the proposed State of California Emergency Operations Center (“EOC”) at Fairview Developmental Center (“FDC”).
-You may read the report by going here
+The State of California has certified its Environmental Impact Report (“EIR”) on the proposed State of California Emergency Operations Center (“EOC”) at Fairview Developmental Center (“FDC”).
+You may read the final report by going here.

 Emergency Operations Center to Serve Nearly 23 Million People in 11 Counties.